cityblock/commons-starter-project/README.md

 When running on production, replace `user:remove:dev` with `user:remove:production`.

+### Create a new migration

+Create a migration (using [knex][]) with:

+    yarn knex migrate:make initial-migration --knexfile=server/models/knexfile.js

+Run a migration with:

+    yarn migrate

 ### PostgreSQL Log Settings

 We've modified the default PostgreSQL logging behavior to give us more visibility into the database.
 A good description of what all of these different settings can be found in the [PostgreSQL Documentation][].
 All of these settings are modified by running the following statements against the database: